4d/android-sdk/README.md

 If no SDK found it will be downloaded from [latest release of this project](https://github.com/4d/android-sdk/releases).

+#### Using archive

+Instead of cache you could embeded an archive into your base or the "4D Mobile App" component

+💡 Use `sdkarchive.sh` to archive the sdk.
+It will zip the content of "dependencies".

-You could also put an archive "android.zip" inside
+Then you could this "android.zip" archive inside

 - mobile component `4D Mobile App/Resources/sdk/`
 - or inside `<YourBase>/Resources/mobile/sdk/`

-> 💡 You could use `sdkarchive.sh` to archive sdk after building it

 ## SDK frameworks